BradMorris138/Assignment1/README.md

 changed tiles to t
 Added Unit = new List<Units>();
-Removed GenerateUnits(unitNumbers) from map method changed unit in generate method to unitNumbers
+Removed GenerateUnits(unitNumbers) from map method changed unit in generate method to unitNumbers in game engine (Unit Attacker added to conflict) in rangedunit class